Frequently Asked Questions & Some Eggy Facts…

 Where do you sell your eggs?

-Our eggs are available nationwide from Ocado and Milk & More.
-We are also available in Asda, Sainsbury’s, Morrisons & Tesco across the South West
+Our eggs are available nationwide in Tesco and online via Ocado and Milk & More.
+We are also available in Sainsbury’s and Morrisons across the South West

 Can I freeze eggs?